FireCyan/vacquishcovid19_postgres/README.md

 ## Project overview
 The project aims to show the relationship between the number of daily Covid-19 cases and the number of people who have received vaccination by visualisation.

-The project processes 2 data sources from the Center For Systems Science and Engineering at Johns Hopkins University and from a scientific online publication platform Our World in Data.
+The project processes 2 data sources, one from the Center For Systems Science and Engineering at Johns Hopkins University and the other from a scientific online publication platform Our World in Data.

 The dashboard is hosted on AWS EC2 and can be viewed at [www.vacquishcovid19.com](http://www.vacquishcovid19.com).
 The site updates its DB from the source data and the dashboard at 11am and 9pm Sydney Time (GMT+10)

-These 2 data sources have been uploaded and and updated to GitHub
+These 2 data sources have been uploaded and updated to GitHub
 - [source data from CSSE at JHU](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data)
 - [source data from Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data)
 ---